triggermesh/docs/docs/targets/sendgrid.md

 ### Example

-An example email sent from the Sendgrid Target with the **Message** parameter omitted will look as follows:
+An example email sent from the SendGrid Target with the **Message** parameter omitted will look as follows:

 ```email
 from: richard <richard@triggermesh.com>